This document has been updated as of Ny’alotha in Battle for Azeroth

 Let’s start with some general questions, in no particular order.

-- Class – Do I know my class well?
-Well enough to be able to give a new player some advice?
+- Class – Do I know my class well enough to deal with mechanics as well as fulfill my role?

-- Addons – Are my addons current, specific, and setup for raiding?
+- Addons – Are my addons current (updated), specific, and setup for raiding?

 - Enchanting – Have I enchanted everything for my relevant stats and spec?

 - Gems – Are my gems relevant and maxed were possible?

-- Sundries – Do I have all the items I need e.g. buff food, flasks, repair gold, pots, trade upgrades (like enchanted gloves for an engineer), etc…?
+- Sundries – Do I have all the items I need e.g. buff food, flasks, repair gold, pots, trade upgrades (like speed belt for an Engineer), etc…?

-- Research – Have I watched videos, read strategies, and generally done research that applies both my specs?
+- Research – Have I watched videos, read strategies, and generally done research that applies to both my specs for the expected bosses?